Christian Bethancourt Player Props: Rays vs. Yankees

 Christian Bethancourt At The Plate

-- Bethancourt is hitting .219 with 13 doubles, seven home runs and nine walks.
+- Bethancourt has 13 doubles, seven home runs and nine walks while hitting .216.

-- In 10.4% of his games this year, he has hit a home run, and 3% of his trips to the dish.
+- In 10.3% of his games this year, he has gone deep, and 3% of his trips to the plate.

-- Bethancourt has had at least one RBI in 23.9% of his games this year (16 of 67), with more than one RBI four times (6.0%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 16 games this season (23.5%), Bethancourt has picked up an RBI, and in four of those games (5.9%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 25 games this year (37.3%), including multiple runs in six games.
+- In 36.8% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (8.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.